dreamhost/cumulus-switch/README.md

 If you add features, make sure there are tests for them, and if you change any code, make sure the existing tests all pass _before_ creating a pull request.

-Tests are run on a [Cumulus VX](https://cumulusnetworks.com/cumulus-vx) VM using serverspec.
+Tests are run on [Cumulus VX](https://cumulusnetworks.com/cumulus-vx) VMs using serverspec.

 Testing requirements:
 * Vagrant